jystyn/Crowdfunding_ETL/README.md

 ## Instructions

-We were tasked with building and ETL pipeline using Python, Pandas and Pything dictionary methods to transform data.
+We were tasked with building and ETL pipeline using Python, Pandas and Python dictionary methods to transform data.
 We uploaded our files into a Postgress database to create a unique database.
 The Instructions for this project are divided into the following subsections and were divided between us as follows:

 1. Create the Category and Subcategory DataFrames
     * Justyn Helgeson